MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Rect-Intersect-Methods.md

 ---
-Description: 'This topic lists the Intersect methods of the Rect class.
-For a complete list of methods for the Rect class, see Rect Methods.' ms.assetid: 'b391c256-5165-4c5c-a45a-dee74e32d391'
+Description: This topic lists the Intersect methods of the Rect class.
+For a complete list of methods for the Rect class, see Rect Methods. ms.assetid: b391c256-5165-4c5c-a45a-dee74e32d391
-title: 'Rect.Intersect methods'
+title: Rect.Intersect methods
+ms.date: 07/02/2019
 ---

 # Rect.Intersect methods